 5. Don’t Engage During Power Struggles

-Granted these tips won’t work every single time.
-But at the very least they will keep you from being sucked into the power struggle and wasting your time.
-And often it will result in the student actually doing what you wanted.
+Granted these tips and behavioral interventions for defiant behavior won’t work every single time.
+But at the very least they will keep you from being sucked into the power struggle and wasting your time with these problem behaviors.
+And often it will result in the student actually doing the target behaviors.

 Yes, there are times when winning a power struggle is important to maintain discipline.
 But you want to choose to hold your ground in those situations when you have time and energy to see it through and when the outcome is important.

-Looking for more ideas of how to manage challenging behavior?
+Looking for more ideas and new ways of handling disruptive behaviors?
 Join us in the Special Educator Academy for a whole course on Behavioral Problem Solving.

 Like the Videos in This Post?
 Get 28 More in the Free Resource Library!